MicaProject/Mica/README.md

 ---
 ### git_plugin_manager
 The simplest way to add plugins made by the community !
 More info [here](#share-plugins-with-the-community-)

 ---
-### eliza
-Eliza is a natural language processing algorithm developped by Joseph Weizenbaum and serves as a lightweight implementation of a chatbot

----
 ### browser_interface